COVID-19 Resources

 The real estate market is very hot, despite of Covid-19 and the general economic slow-down.

-Unfortunately, fewer home owners are ready to sell, so the inventory is even lower than during the normal spring sales cycle.
+Unfortunately, fewer home owners are ready to sell, so the inventory is almost 50% lower than a year ago.

-At the beginning of 2020 we had a significant housing shortage.
-Most people who’ve been housr hunting when the coronavirus pandemic started still need a place to live.
+Since the beginning of 2020 we had a significant housing shortage.
+Most people who’ve been house hunting when the coronavirus pandemic started still need a place to live.

 Are we going into a recession?

-The economy has entered a recession in the second quarter.
-Most experts agree it will recover quickly later this year.
+The economy has entered a recession in the second quarter of 2020.

-The housing market will be less effected by the recession than other sectors of the economy.
-Most likely real estate will become a strong force leading the economy out of the recession.
+The housing market was less effected by the recession than other sectors of the economy.
+Real estate has become a strong force leading the economy out of the recession.

 Most importantly, the recession is NOT caused by housing.
-There’s still a housing shortage and interest rates are extremely low.
+There’s a severe housing shortage and interest rates are extremely low.

 Is this going to be like 2008?